abhinit75/abhinit75/README.md

 👩🏽‍💻 I love to build stuff
 🎓 I am studying Computer Science at the University of Waterloo (Graduation: May 2025)

-Industries worked in: Web 3.0, AI, Payements, Banking, Productivity
+Industries worked in: Web 3.0, AI, Payments, Banking, Productivity

 What I'm Up To: